 What you have typed for the file myfile has not been saved.
-To save the file, type C-x C-s.
+To save the file, select File - Save (Current Buffer) (or type C-x C-s).
 You should see a message appearing at the very bottom of the window saying Emacs 'wrote' the file.
 This small area is where Emacs displays messages or requests input.
 As you are developing a program or typing in a data file, you should save it every few minutes.